 top of page

-Blas Commission 2023: Opportunity for musicians
+Blas Commission 2026: Opportunity for musicians

 The main aim of Blas is to celebrate Highland music, Gaelic language and culture and the festival is held each year throughout the administrative area of The Highland Council with additional events occasionally held in the Western Isles.

 The Blas Festival programming group is seeking proposals for the creation of a performance that would be a fitting celebration of Highland culture and heritage.
-The commission piece should last for up to 40 minutes and include traditional music and Gaelic song or new music and songs in traditional style.
 It is hoped the new commission will be performed as the second half of a longer performance evening.

 While not wishing to be prescriptive and though not essential, the inclusion of young singers and/or musicians from local Fèisean would strengthen any proposal.

-There will be a budget of up to £3,000 available to the successful proposer/s who will be expected, as appropriate, to:
+There will be a budget of up to £4,000 available to the successful proposer/s who will be expected, as appropriate, to:

 • Compose new material or select and/or arrange existing material to be included in the performance